jsoverson/todomvc/readme.md

-# NOTE : This fork and Marionette isn't maintained
+# NOTE : This example isn't maintained

 It hasn't been updated for 2+ years.
 It no longer represents an example of modern day Marionette or BackBone Usage.
 The fork is sticking around to maintain link.
 Please visit the official [marionettejs.com](http://marionettejs.com/) website for up-to-date documentation.